Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Blumen Sofa 4.0 4.6 3.9 3.6 3.9 4.4 3.9

-Rio is the most even scorer—there isn’t a weak category—which is why it was the safest default.
+On our 5-point scale, Rio is the most even scorer, which is why it reads as the safest default.
 Kirnik leads on back support and durability, with a clear price premium.
-Blumen wins on pure lounge comfort, but gives up points on seat-depth fit and quick repositioning.
-Lala stays near the top across categories and is the easiest comfort-to-price justification.
+Blumen wins on pure lounge comfort, but it gives up points on seat-depth fit and quick repositioning.
+Lala stays close to the top across categories and is the easiest comfort-to-price argument.

 How Do You Choose Between Medley Sofas?

-Seat depth is the quick check: 22–23" (Rio/Lala/Kirnik) is broadly friendly, while 24–28" (Blumen) is intentionally lounge-forward.
-As a shortcut: petite loungers who need flexibility tend to prefer Rio or Lala; taller users who want steadier upright support tend to prefer Kirnik; couples who sprawl together usually like Blumen.
+Seat depth is the quick check: 22–23" on Rio, Lala, and Kirnik is broadly friendly, while 24–28" on Blumen is intentionally lounge-forward.
+Petite loungers who need flexibility will usually feel safer with Rio or Lala.
+Taller users who want steadier upright support should look harder at Kirnik.
+Couples who sprawl together are the best match for Blumen.

 Limitations to Know Up Front

-Medley’s lineup leans toward cushioned backs and a relaxed look, so none of these feel like rigid, ultra-structured formal seating.
-Deep-lounge designs like Blumen can be a mismatch for shorter legs or anyone who sits bolt upright.
-And while Kirnik’s premium materials and posture-friendly feel are excellent, the price can be hard to justify if you primarily need a casual, budget-anchored sofa.
+Medley’s lineup leans toward cushioned backs and relaxed living-room comfort, so none of these models feel like rigid formal seating.
+Blumen’s deep seat can be a mismatch for shorter legs or for anyone who sits bolt upright.
+Kirnik’s premium materials and posture-friendly feel are strong, but the price is harder to justify if you mainly need a casual, budget-anchored sofa.

 Medley Sofas Vs. Similar Options